apostrophecms/i18n-static/README.md

 Pieces are automatically created based on i18next resources present in the A3 project.
 They can also be imported as explained in [the following section](#4).

 When an i18n-static piece is edited, an ID is generated and stored in the `global` object.
-If multiple A3 instances are connected to the same database, they have their own ID.
+If multiple A3 instances are connected to the same database, they may not see the latest ID until the next request.
 When the global one changes, they will detect it and add the missing resource to i18next.

 <a id="4"></a>